All Episodes

 Yeah, right.

-I thought after nine eleven, and and you know because you were one of the founding members of the Department of Homeland Security, I thought one of the things that we were going to fix was our intelligence agencies communicating with each of us.
+I thought after 9-11, and you know, because you were one of the founding members of the Department of Homeland Security, I thought one of the things that we were going to fix was our intelligence agencies communicating with each of us.

-And you know, my argument is we know the CIA politicized the issue of Benghazi and the and the false story of a spontaneous attack.
+And, you know, my argument is we know the CIA politicized the issue of Benghazi and the false story of a spontaneous attack.

-Well, sure it is, especially in light of what came out afterward from the Defense Intelligence Agency's own report that was uh concluded in August of 2012 that said that the administration was shipping weapons from Benghazi to over to Syria and backing the opposition groups, which then morphed into ISIS.
+Especially in light of what came out afterward from the Defense Intelligence Agency's own report that was concluded in August of 2012 that said that the administration was shipping weapons from Benghazi over to Syria and backing the opposition groups, which then morphed into ISIS.

-And even though that information has been publicly available for some time now, this administration just keeps incessant incessantly uh repeating the same false mantra.
+And even though that information has been publicly available for some time now, this administration just keeps incessantly repeating the same false mantra.

-It's a perfect of example of a domestic disinformation campaign.
+It's a perfect example of a domestic disinformation campaign.

 We know what the truth is, and yet they keep insisting that that's not what happened.